powerhome/playbook/playbook/app/pb_kits/playbook/pb_collapsible/docs/_collapsible_icons.md

 ##### Prop
-This kit uses 'chevron-up' and 'chevron-down' icons as default for the toggle icons.
-To customize these icons, use the `icon` prop to pass in an array of two icons, the first will render when the collapisble is closed and the second will render when the collapsible is open.
-In this example, we are using `icon: ['plus','minus']`
+The `icon` prop allows you to customize your icon sets by passing it an array of any comma-separated pair of icon values.
+The first icon value will replace the kit's default icon when collapsed (chevron-down), and the second value will replace the default icon when expanded (chevron-up). `icon` also allows you to pass it a single icon as a string, in which case the icon will not toggle with the collapsible state.